htrajan/ht-drawsteel/Draw Steel Rules (original).md

 ##### 5-PIETY ABILITIES

-Choose one heroic ability from the following options, each of which costs 5 piety to use.
+Choose one [[Heroic Abilities|heroic ability]] from the following options, each of which costs 5 piety to use.

 ###### ARMOR OF THE FAITHFUL (5 PIETY)